 Sports Medicine Center

-The Sports Medicine Center at NYU Langone’s Center for Musculoskeletal Care is one of the leading programs in the Northeast for the treatment of sports-related injuries and recurrent conditions.
-Our specialists, including our orthopaedic surgeons, treat the New York Rangers hockey team, dancers in the Alvin Ailey American Dance Theater, and players in the U.S. Open tennis tournament.
+The Sports Medicine Center at NYU Langone Orthopedic Center is one of the leading programs in the Northeast for the treatment of sports-related injuries and recurrent conditions.
+Our specialists, including our orthopedic surgeons, treat the New York Rangers hockey team, dancers in the Alvin Ailey American Dance Theater, and players in the U.S. Open tennis tournament.

 We apply that same high level of care to helping everyone, from young athletes to weekend warriors, return to their athletic activities.